 Press Groups Lodge Ethics Complaint Against New Montana Congressman

-(CN) – Journalism advocacy groups on Friday filed an ethics complaint against Greg Gianforte, a Republican who assaulted a reporter the night before winning a U.S. House special election in Montana.
+(CN) – Journalism advocacy groups on Friday filed an ethics complaint against Greg Gianforte, a Republican who reportedly body-slammed a reporter the night before winning a U.S. House special election in Montana.

-Press groups PEN America, the Society for Professional Journalists, Free Press and Reporters Without Borders lodged a formal complaint with the Office of Congressional Ethics over Gianforte’s assault of Ben Jacobs, a reporter with The Guardian.
+Press groups PEN America, the Society for Professional Journalists, Free Press and Reporters Without Borders lodged a formal complaint with the Office of Congressional Ethics over Gianforte’s alleged assault of Ben Jacobs, a reporter with The Guardian.

 Montana’s special election was required because Ryan Zinke, R-Mont., had resigned his U.S. House seat in March to become President Donald Trump’s Interior Secretary.
-The night before the election, Gianforte attacked Jacobs when the reporter attempted to ask Gianforte a question about Trump’s health care plan.
+The night before the election, Gianforte reportedly attacked Jacobs when the reporter attempted to ask Gianforte a question about Trump’s health care plan.

 Jacobs recorded the incident and immediately contacted police.
 Gianforte was charged with misdemeanor assault that night, but went on to win the May 25 election.
 He has until June 6 to appear on the misdemeanor assault charges in Bozeman municipal court.